JimHokanson/blog/blog/2024/2024_05__sas_reader_matlab/readme.md

 end
 ```

 Using this approach the parsing time is back down around 10s (for my test file) AND is always correct for all files (although it may be slower than necessary for formats that I haven't done the mapping for -- which is fixable but just takes some effort).
-Note to this has only been implemented for 1-byte character maps.
+Note this has only been implemented for 1-byte character maps.

 This whole process is good, but can we get faster than 10s for our large file?
 Ideally we would be loading a 1 GB file in under 1 second.

 In looking into this I re-discovered a pain point in trying to parse files quickly, that is **string allocation.** Creating the string arrays takes a large portion (50-60%?) of that 10s parsing time.
 The reason the process is so slow is not because of some computational complexity, it is because of memory management.
 Put another way, MATLAB, and I assume most languages, allocates a specific chunk of memory for each string.
 Thus for an array of strings, each string has its own specific memory allocation.
 This is different than a numeric matrix which is one single chunk of memory.
 The overhead of memory allocation per string is not huge, but when you have 20 million strings per column with multiple columns, this adds up.
 Above I mentioned briefly that I wrote a fast JSON parser.
 For that pareser it was memory allocation, particularly for strings, that really slowed things down.
-In theory it would be possible to write a string array data type that stores all of the strings in one big chunk of memory, but I doubt MATLAB is ever going to implement.
+In theory it would be possible to write a string array data type that stores all of the strings in one big chunk of memory, but I doubt MATLAB is ever going to implement that.

 So in summary the biggest pain points are in converting bytes to characters/strings (which I improved, somewhat), and in memory allocation for strings (which I guess is just good to be aware of).
 I'll note one of the columns in the test file is essentially a subject ID number that if stored as a number (and not a string) would meaningfully reduce the loading time -- i.e., sometimes you can speed up loading by using alternate formats when saving a file.